-To be admitted into the Combined Bachelor of Education/Bachelor of Science program students must have normally, successfully completed first-year University studies in a BSc program and meet the admission requirements as laid out in Admission Requirements.
+To be admitted into the Combined Bachelor of Education/Bachelor of Science program students must meet the admission requirements as laid out in Admission Requirements.

 Students in either a BEd or a BSc program may also transfer into the combined program after the second year providing that all courses and academic standing of Year One and Year Two of the combined program, as well as all admission requirements, have been met at the time of the transfer.
 Normally, a student will be able to transfer from the combined program to a BEd or BSc (general) program after Year Two and should be able to complete the single degree within the normal time frame.